In this article, the basic functionalities in the Quick Cash Flow Plan and Basis Budget (hereafter referred to as Budget).

 In the Budget, you may see what has happened, as well as what will happen in "View Mode".

 If you see the following text in the header area, then you are in this mode:

 If you see the following button, then you are now in "Edit Mode", which shows the budget amounts:

 Your cash flow can be seen in Quick Cash Flow Plan or "Cash Flow" tab in Basic Budget, it looks like this:

 The monthly amount is shown in each "cell".
-Its overview pops up when hovering the cursor over the cell:
+Its overview pops up when hovering the cursor over each cell:

-When clicking a link on the cell, related transactions are shown.
+When clicking the link on a cell, related transactions are shown below.

-When you "Right-Click" the cell, you will see several useful options.
+When you "Right-Click" on any number cell, you will see several useful options.

 If "Show actuals in current/previous period" is selected: